- Discuss mandated communications – See Evaluation below

 - Finalize Bolin Fellow review process and submit nominations to the Associate Dean of the Faculty.

 (also January) Obtain written comments from tenured members of the department who have visited non-tenured faculty classes.
-As described in the Faculty Handbook: “The visitor should discuss his or her observations with the untenured faculty member after the set of visits.
+As described in the Faculty Handbook: “The visitor should discuss their observations with the untenured faculty member after the set of visits.
 A written statement of the strengths and weaknesses of the classes observed and suggestions for improvement should be given to the untenured faculty member and to the chair.”
-(Section II-L Faculty Handbook)
+(Section II-M Faculty Handbook)

 With respect to scheduling CAP interviews, please remember that these are required of all candidates for tenure-track and/or tenured positions.
-Please contact Justine Beringer in the dean of the faculty office to schedule appointments for the interviews.
-A CAP interview is not required for visiting positions, unless expressly requested by the department chair.
+Please contact the dean of the faculty’s office to schedule appointments for the interviews.
+A CAP interview is not required for visiting positions, unless expressly requested by the unit chair.

 Please note that the unit chair or a unit representative should accompany all candidates to the CAP interview to provide moral support but not to participate in the interview process.